Hugh Aynesworth: Background

-Aynesworth is a native of Clarksburg, West Virginia.
+Aynesworth was a native of Clarksburg, West Virginia.
 Having grown up poor, his mother helped provide for the family by taking in laundry and his aunt cleaned houses, including one owned by a man who would later provide him with $100 so he could purchase books in college.
 Aynesworth graduated from Roosevelt-Wilson High School in Nutter Fort, West Virginia, then attended Salem College in Salem, West Virginia before dropping out after one semester to work in journalism full-time.

 Journalism

-Aynesworth's started as a newspaperman in 1948.
+Aynesworth started as a newspaperman in 1948.
 He first worked in his home state as a freelancer for the Clarksburg Exponent-Telegram.

 Aynesworth's next two positions were with Donald W. Reynolds-owned newspapers in Fort Smith, Arkansas.
 From 1950 to 1954, he was a sports editor for the Fort Smith Times Record making $32/week.
 At the age of 23, he was then hired as managing editor of the Southwest American.
 According to Aynesworth, at that time he may have been the youngest managing editor of a daily newspaper in the United States.
 He also conducted his first interview with a murderer while working at the American.
 In 1957, Aynesworth left the American after a dispute with Reynolds regarding compensation.

 Aynesworth was a business writer for the Dallas Times Herald at 26, then was hired to work for United Press International in their Denver, Colorado news bureau in 1959.
 While in Denver, he was stabbed in the throat by an unknown man who broke down his apartment door one night.
 Those who speculated on the motivation for the attack believed Aynesworth may have been targeted in a case of mistaken identity or by a jealous husband.
 Aynesworth himself reported he thought that the Teamsters may have been involved due to a story on which the UPI was working at the time.
 While still bandaged from the attack, he interviewed and was hired by the Dallas Morning News in 1960.

 Aynesworth covered the United States space program for the Dallas Morning News as a space and aviation reporter, a position he held at the time of the Kennedy assassination in 1963.
 In 1967, he started for Newsweek in their Houston bureau, where he eventually succeeded Philip Carter as head of that bureau.
 Returning to the Dallas Times Herald where he first began working in the 1950s, Aynesworth was an investigative chief in 1975.

 At ABC News, Aynesworth was an investigator for 20/20.
 In the mid-1990s, he was the Dallas/Southwest bureau chief of The Washington Times.
 In 2007, Aynesworth was elected President of the 300-member Press Club of Dallas, an organization of which he had been a member since the early 1960s.
-He has served on the board of directors for The Texas Observers MOLLY National Journalism Prize.
+He served on the board of directors for The Texas Observers MOLLY National Journalism Prize.

-Aynesworth has been nominated for a Pulitzer Prize six times, and has been a finalist four times.
+Aynesworth was nominated for a Pulitzer Prize six times, and was a finalist four times.